-reconfigured garbage collectable Existing repositories can be to be by adding CVMFS\GARBAGE\COLLECTION=true and CVMFS\AUTO\GC=true to the server.conf of the repository.
+Existing repositories can be reconfigured to be garbage collectable adding CVMFS\GARBAGE\COLLECTION=true and CVMFS\AUTO\GC=true to the server.conf of the repository.
 Furthermore it is recommended to switch off automatic tagging by setting CVMFS\AUTO\TAG=false for a garbage collectable repository.
 The garbage collection will be enabled with the next published transaction and will run every once in a while after a publish operation.
 Alternatively, CVMFS\AUTO\GC=false may be set and cvmfs\server gc run from cron at a time when no publish operations will be happening; garbage collection and publish operations cannot happen at the same time.